Apply for a Pavement Licence

 As part of your application, you’ll be asked to provide:

-- the type, quantity and size (dimensions) of furniture you plan to place on the pavement or close roads - see examples of acceptable furniture plans below;
+the type, quantity and size (dimensions) of furniture you plan to place on the highway.

-- a furniture plan at 1:50 scale, showing the proposed location of the tables, chairs and other street furniture outside the premises.
-Annotations with measurements should be provided;
+furniture plan at 1:50 scale, showing the proposed location of the tables, chairs and other street furniture outside the premises.
+Annotations with measurements should be provided.

-- The dates, days and hours you would like to place tables, chairs and other furniture on the pavement or closed road.
+the days and hours you would like to place tables, chairs and other furniture on the highway.
 The times normally acceptable to the Council for pavement licences are between 8am and 10pm to limit impacts on residential amenity.
-Please choose hours within these times.
-If you consider that issues of residential amenity do not apply and you wish to apply for longer hours, please contact us at email@example.com before you apply, so we can consider your request.

-- Public Liability Insurance Policy Schedule or a letter or formal document from the insurance company stating the stating the period of insurance, level of insurance cover and premises insured.
-Important - A Certificate of Employers Liability insurance is not an accepted document; and
+Public Liability Insurance Policy Schedule or a letter or formal document from the insurance company stating the period of insurance, level of insurance cover and premises insured.
+Important - A Certificate of Employers Liability insurance is not an accepted document.

 When you're ready to start the application select the start button.